Home

 on furniture

 making and woodworking topics have been published in the USA and the UK.
-Magazines where my articles have appeared are
+Magazines where my writing has appeared are

 Fine Woodworking, Woodwork, Woodshop News, and Woodworker's Journal in the USA;